Definition of Double-Entry Bookkeeping

-For example, if a company borrows $10,000 from its bank, the company's asset account Cash is increased with a debit entry of $10,000 and the company's liability account Loans Payable is increased with a credit entry of $10,000.
-If the company repays $3,000 the company will decrease the amount in its Cash account with a credit entry of $3,000 and will reduce the balance in its Loan Payable account with a debit entry of $3,000.
+Let's assume that a company borrows $10,000 from its bank.
+The company's asset account Cash is increased with a debit entry of $10,000 and the company's liability account Loans Payable is increased with a credit entry of $10,000.
+If the company repays $3,000 of the amount borrowed, the company will decrease the amount in its Cash account with a credit entry of $3,000 and will reduce the balance in its Loan Payable account with a debit entry of $3,000.

 If the company pays its monthly rent of $2,000, a credit entry of $2,000 will be recorded in its Cash account and a $2,000 debit entry will be recorded in its Rent Expense account.